-Inventories have begun to bottom out (Chart 19[1]).
-Inventories posted marginal increases at the end of June relative to the end of March and in July on a month-on-month basis, after having been on a declining trend since the end of last year.
-Although the recent rise in inventories is partly attributable to a temporary fluctuation in transport equipment, inventories are considered to have started to bottom out, as a trend, as production and inventories enter a recovery phase.
-By industry, those of transport equipment-which had been declining amid a pick-up in shipments-have recently jumped due to a pileup in inventories waiting to be shipped overseas.
-The underlying trend disregarding these factors suggests that inventories of this industry have recently hit bottom.
+Inventories have begun to bottom out (Chart 20[1]).
+Inventories posted marginal increases at the end of June relative to the end of March and at the end of August compared with the end of June, after having been on a declining trend since the end of last year.
+Inventories are considered to have started to bottom out, as a trend, as production and inventories enter a recovery phase.
+By industry, inventories of transport equipment-which had been declining amid a pick-up in shipments-have recently begun to bottom out as a trend, despite fluctuations caused mainly by inventories waiting to be shipped overseas.
 Inventories of general-purpose, production and business oriented machinery-which had continued to trend downward after having been at relatively high levels a while ago-have also ceased to decline lately.
-Meanwhile, inventories of electronic parts and devices have faced a situation in which inventory adjustments since the end of last year have come to a pause; they have recently moved downward due to increases in shipments for new products.
-As for the shipment-inventory balance (year-on-year rate of change in shipments less that in inventories), growth in shipments has started to somewhat outpace that in inventories as a whole (Chart 21[2]).
-As for durable consumer goods, construction goods, and electronic parts and devices, shipments have recently continued to grow at a faster pace than inventories.
-Shipments of capital goods (excluding transport equipment) have also grown at a slightly faster pace than inventories; those of producer goods excluding electronic parts and devices have improved to a situation in which growth in shipments and in inventories are broadly balanced.
+Meanwhile, inventories of electronic parts and devices have moved downward due to increases in shipments for new products.
+As for the shipment-inventory balance (year-on-year rate of change in shipments less that in inventories), growth in shipments has started to somewhat outpace that in inventories as a whole (Chart 22[2]).
+As for durable consumer goods, construction goods, and electronic parts and devices, shipments have continued to grow at a faster pace than inventories.
+Shipments of capital goods (excluding transport equipment) have also grown at a slightly faster pace than inventories; those of producer goods excluding electronic parts and devices have improved to a situation in which growth in shipments and in inventories is broadly balanced.

 Industrial production is expected to continue increasing moderately, mainly reflecting developments in demand at home and abroad.
 Based on anecdotes by firms and other information, regarding the third quarter, transport equipment is projected to become more or less flat, after having continued to increase for two consecutive quarters, as a reflection of developments in demand at home and abroad.
-General-purpose, production and business oriented machinery is expected to be on the rise in response to the pick-up in business fixed investment at home and abroad; added to this, electronic parts and devices are likely to increase, chiefly in parts for new products of smartphones and for tablet devices, with inventory adjustments having come to a pause.
+General-purpose, production and business oriented machinery is expected to be on the rise in response to the pick-up in business fixed investment at home and abroad; added to this, electronic parts and devices are likely to increase, chiefly in parts for new smartphone and tablet products, with inventory adjustments having come to a pause.
 Moreover, ceramics, stone and clay products as well as fabricated metals are expected to keep moving upward against the backdrop of steady construction demand.
 As a result, industrial production as a whole is projected to advance markedly.
-For the fourth quarter, although there is a high degree of uncertainty, production is considered to increase in a wide range of industries including transport equipment, general-purpose, production and business oriented machinery, and electronic parts and devices.
+For the fourth quarter, production, despite the uncertainty, is considered to increase in a wide range of industries including transport equipment, general-purpose, production and business oriented machinery, and electronic parts and devices.
 It looks as though industrial production will continue to increase as a whole.